twero/html-vibe-playground/README.md

-# html-vibe-playground

-A chaotic playground for building stuff with just HTML, CSS, and JavaScript.

-No setup.
-No build tools.
-Just open and code.
+# HTML JS Vibe Playground

+HTML JS Vibe Playground is a no-build environment for experimenting with JavaScript directly in the browser using pure HTML, CSS, and vanilla JS.

+Create and share small, self-contained projects that run instantly — no setup, no frameworks, no backend.

+## focus

+* vanilla JavaScript experiments
+* DOM manipulation and browser APIs
+* interactive UI prototypes
+* rapid prototyping and learning

 ## rules